vdotok/JS-one2many/README.md

-# Vdotok QuickStart Source for Group Call Demo
+# Vdotok QuickStart Source for One to Many Broadcast call Demo
 This is a demo project to demonstrate using  Group call demo with Angular 9+.

 ## Live Demo